daattali/daattali.github.io/_posts/2015-12-07-building-shiny-apps-tutorial.md

 share-img: http://deanattali.com/img/blog/shiny-tutorial/shiny-addplot.png
 ---

-> This tutorial was originally developed for the [STAT545](http://stat545-ubc.github.io) course at UBC, but I decided to publish it shortly afterwards so that more people can benefit from it.
-This version also contains new sections the original lecture didn't have.
+> I originally developed this tutorial for the [STAT545](http://stat545-ubc.github.io) course at UBC, but I decided to publish it shortly afterwards so that everyone can benefit from it.
+This version also contains many new sections the original lecture didn't have.
 >
 > **If you use this material in a classroom, I'd appreciate if you link back to my site!**